Public Transport in Cologne: Buying Tickets and Using Trams

 Cologne Bus Network

-Cologne also has a bus network, but you might not need it since tram stations are usually within a short walking distance.
+Cologne also has a bus network, but you might not need it if you're already taking the tram, since tram stations are usually within a short walking distance of each other.

 Purchasing Tram Tickets And Fares: Single Tickets, Day Tickets, Weekly, And Monthly Passes

-To purchase Cologne tram tickets, you can visit the Customer Centres in major railway stations or use the ticket machines at the stops.
+To purchase your tickets, you can visit the customer centers at major railway stations, retail outlets (e.g. neighborhood kiosks) or use the ticket machines at the stops.

 Ticket types include: